SHAM LABS

 And patterns can be studied.

-The Watcher exists because I refused to remain unconscious inside my own performance.
+The Watcher exists because I refused to remain unconscious within my own performance.

 Now you are reading this.